This article contains affiliate links.

 To keep your bird safe from fake or poor-quality essential oils that may be toxic please as yourself the following questions.

 - Have you heard of the company before?

 - Can the essential oil company prove that it is third-party tested?

-- Is the oil of therapeutic grade?
+- Is the oil therapeutic grade?
+(Not an industry-recognized standard).